pmannk/lovelace-climate-mode-entity-row-revisited/README.md

 Show multiple climate preset and hvac mode on entity rows in Home Assistant's Lovelace UI.

-This is an updated version of the original [climate-mode-entity-row](https://github.com/piitaya/lovelace-climate-mode-entity-row) Lovelace card
+This is an updated version of the original [climate-mode-entity-row](https://github.com/piitaya/lovelace-climate-mode-entity-row) Lovelace card.
+It adds a confirmation option when selecting modes.

 ## Setup